tscrwfrd/flux-grimoire/README.md

 Currently a sucessful run will produce csv file outputs from 1D models in the `data` directory:
 - `square_wave.csv` show a square wave being transported with fct
 - `dam_break.csv` shows an imaginary dam break using operator splitting
+- `sod_shock.csv` shows sod shock problem

-Gif animations of model outputs can be produced by running the python plotting script.
+Gif animations of model outputs are produced by running the python plotting script.
 Get a virtual environment set-up with [uv](https://docs.astral.sh/uv/) and run:

 ```bash